OpenVoter/soloseed/README.md

 SoloSeed - inspired by Bitcoin wallets - changes this model:

-A 12-word seed is the root of your identity
+• A 12-word seed is the root of your identity

-Memorized / stored seed phrases allow full recovery of keys
+• Memorized / stored seed phrases allow full recovery of keys

-Hardware devices enforce day-to-day security for authentication

-Users retain true self-sovereignty, independent of vendors or infrastructure
+Hardware devices that enforce day-to-day security for authentication while users retain true self-sovereignty, independent of vendors or infrastructure.

 The system separates identity recovery from daily authentication:

-Hardware protects active keys
+• Hardware protects active keys

-Memorized seed enables regeneration on a new device
+• Memorized seed enables regeneration on a new device

-Users can carry the essence of their identity in their minds
+Users can carry the essence of their identity in their minds.